bitshares/docs.bitshares.org/source/bitshares/migration/what-changed.rst

   per second.
 Find out how we achieve `industrial performance and scalability`_.

 * **New Reactive UI**:
-  Since some customers of BitShares 1.0 complained about the slow user interface that lacked several milli-seconds between actions, we reimplemented the whole wallet in a modern web framework that is as reactive as facebook and as user-friendly as humanly possible.
-The new BitShares UI will be an entirely browser-based wallet, with private keys maintained in the browser.
+  The BitShares 1.0 user interface was powerful but lacking in responsiveness and perfomance.
+For Bitshares 2.0 we've reimplemented the whole wallet using the React.js framework developed by Facebook, which is well-known for having excellent performance.
+The new BitShares UI is an entirely browser-based wallet, with private keys maintained in the browser.
-  We expect a flourishing ecosystem about forked and tweaked wallets based of our UI.
+  We expect a flourishing ecosystem of forked and tweaked wallets based off of our UI.

 * **Accounts must be registered**: